ivan-guerra/programmador.com/content/posts/resumes-in-latex.md

     latex:latest
 ```

-The command above will drop you in a Bash shell within the container.
-The
+This command will drop you in a Bash shell within the container.
+The command
-command assumes your `*.tex` files(s) are in your current working directory.
-You
+assumes your `*.tex` file is in your current working directory.
+You call the
-can call the `pdflatex` program from within the container to transform the
+`pdflatex` program from within the container to transform the `*.tex` source
-`*.tex` source into a PDF:
+into a PDF:

 ```bash
 pdflatex ivan_guerra_resume.tex
 ```

-## My Workflow
+## The Workflow

-I'll summarize my workflow in a couple of steps hopefully making it clear how
-the resume edit-compile-view cycle works.
+Below is a summary of the resume edit-compile-view cycle:

-1. Place the `*.tex` file(s) and the Dockerfile in a common directory.
+1. Place the `*.tex` file and the Dockerfile in a common directory.
 2. Build the `latex` Docker image.
 3. Launch a `latex` container with the directory containing your LaTeX source
    files mounted as a volume (see the `docker run` command in the previous